 In light of considerations like this, enterprises have to create a varied strategy of defense.
 There are a number of ways in which criminals can get into private servers, many of which have not even been discovered yet.
 Because of this, one form of protection alone will not do the job.

 But Deep Freeze takes this concept and makes it a functional solution.
-It protects endpoints by Freezing the desired configuration set by the IT Admin.
-With a simple reboot, any unwelcome or unwanted changes are removed from the system, restoring it to the original state.
+By taking periodic system snapshots that record the settings of a given user, employees can engage a reboot to restore operation that preserves their workstations while simultaneously ridding the machine of harmful programming.
 In a world where someone can easily be persuaded to click a link or send money when threatened with fake criminal charges, having an asset like Deep Freeze can make all the difference when put in a high-pressure situation.

 Cybersecurity a constant battle

-While it is going to take a continued effort by organizations to protect their information, Faronics Deep Freeze will be able to stand up against evolving threats.
+While it is going to take a continued effort by organizations to protect their information, there is still one program that will always be able to stand up against evolving threats – Deep Freeze from Faronics.
 When paired with other Faronics cyberdefenses, Deep Freeze can be the crown jewel of any security strategy.